sergioramos/inverted/readme.md

 ##### idf

 When `idf` is flagged as true, for each token indexed an `idf` ([term frequency–inverse document frequency](http://en.wikipedia.org/wiki/Tf%E2%80%93idf)) is calculated.
-When querying, the index, the terms with lowest `idf` are fetched first.
+When querying the index, the terms with lowest `idf` are fetched first.
 Example:

 ```js
 "Julie loves me more than Linda loves me"